fasyakhuza/MonoZtoLL/optimization/forYuehShun/total_background/README.md

 ```

-## Changes to be done in executing files.
+## B. Changes to be done in executing files.

 Change the ```Proxy_path``` in ```line 3``` of submit_multi.sub file to be your proxy path.

 Change the output folder ```/eos/user/f/fkhuzaim/MET_Optimization/``` in ```line 20 ``` of runAnalysis.sh file to be the folder that you just created in the CERN EOS.

-## Submit the condor jobs
+## C. Submit the condor jobs

 ### 1. If you run for ALL BACKGROUND samples EXCEPT DY-Inclusive sample